StCost/blog/src/posts/007-new-post.md

 # 💥 Collapse Machine: Lore, Industries, and World Design

-**Collapse Machine** is a co-op sci-fi FPS set in a broken, post-colonial universe.
-Players travel across strange, terraformed planets—fighting, exploring, stealing, or salvaging—then return to their mobile base to regroup and push forward again.
+**Collapse Machine** is a co-op sci-fi FPS set on a broken, post-colonial planet.
+Players travel across strange, terraformed planet — fighting, exploring, stealing, or salvaging—then return to their mobile base to regroup and push forward again.
 Everything in the world is raw, grounded, and built to feel like you were dropped into a machine that’s still collapsing.

 ---